MesutAtasoy/CreditSolution/README.md

 The application evaluates the credit application based on the credit score and monthly income.
 After evaluation, sends a informational message to the user as a result of the evaluation.

 ## Project Overview
-  - Gatewap API : It's responsible for routing requests to microservices
+  - Gatewap API : It's responsible for routing requests to microservices. (http://localhost:6010)
   - Credit Score API : It's responsible for user's credit score.
-All user credit scores are stored by it.
+All user credit scores are stored by it. (http://localhost:6002)
   - Credit API : It's responsible for evaluating credit requests.
 It depends on Credit Score API.
-It gets user's credit score from Credit Score API
+It gets user's credit score from Credit Score API (http://localhost:6001)
   - SMS API : It's responsible for sending messages.
-It consumes published messages for sending message and stores message logs.
+It consumes published messages for sending message and stores message logs. (http://localhost:6003)
-  - Service Discovery : It's responsible for health check of microservices.
+  - Service Discovery : It's responsible for health check of microservices. (http://localhost:8500)

 - Front End Side : It's coded by Angular.

 ## Tech Stack
  All service projects are written by .Net Core 3.1 framework.
-Front end project is written by Angular.
+Front end project (https://github.com/MesutAtasoy/CreditSolutionUI) is written by Angular.
 Some design patterns are implemented such as Decorator pattern, Repository pattern, Command Query Responsibility Segregation.
   - Database : PostgreSQL
   - ORM : EntityFramework Core 3.1